Old Tamil: Writing system

 Tamil's writing system is widely believed to be inspired by the Asokan Brahmi system, which is the original Indian script that all modern Indian script derived from.
 There are 5 main categories of writing system which are the alphabet, abugida, abjad, syllabary, and semanto-phonetic.
 Old Tamil's writing system fits under the abugida.
 The letters in the Old Tamil abugida all appear to take the form of shapes like squares and circles.
 In the language every consonant is combined with a vowel for example NA is the letter n in the English alphabet.
 If a letter in a word is followed by the same vowel it is written twice to distinguish between the constants adjacent vowel and the vowel following the consonant-vowel combination.
 In Tamil, constants occur usually at the end and the middle of words.
 There is an exception to this rule that occurs when a word starts with a vowel, and in this case, a character representing a singular syllable is used.

-The following is an example of the Old Tamil abugida: